uktrade/fido/README.md

 docker-compose run --service-ports
 ```

+### Important notes on design

+We use Django Guardian for model instance level permissions https://github.com/django-guardian/django-guardian

+Django Guardian **should not be used directly**.
+There is a set of wrapper functions in *forecast.permission_shortcuts*

+These add an additional permission check for the user being able to view forecasts at all.

 ## TODO
 Try increasing size of container machine and see if npm start will work
 Add setup steps to make file and amend readme